panva/jose/docs/jwk/thumbprint/functions/calculateJwkThumbprintUri.md

 ▸ **calculateJwkThumbprintUri**(`key`, `digestAlgorithm?`): [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<`string`\>

-Calculates a JSON Web Key (JWK) Thumbprint URI
+Calculates a JSON Web Key (JWK) Thumbprint URI.

 This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jwk/thumbprint'`.